 The Coast Guard's strategy document for the Arctic region, released on May 21, 2013, states that "The United States must have adequate icebreaking capability to support research that advances fundamental understanding of the region and its evolution," and that "The Nation must also make a strategic investment in icebreaking capability to enable access to the high latitudes over the long-term."

 Potential issues for Congress regarding Coast Guard polar icebreaker modernization include the following:

-- the impact on the project for a new polar icebreaker of the March 1, 2013, sequester on FY2013 funding; - the potential impact on the project for a new polar icebreaker of a possible sequester on FY2014 funding that might occur in late 2013 or early 2014 under the terms of the Budget Control Act of 2011; - the sufficiency of the acquisition funding requested for FY2014 and projected for FY2015-FY2018 for the project for a new polar icebreaker; - the numbers and capabilities of polar icebreakers the Coast Guard will need in the future; - the disposition of Polar Sea; - whether the new polar icebreaker initiated in the FY2013 budget should be funded with incremental funding (as proposed in the Coast Guard's Five Year Capital Investment Plan) or full funding in a single year, as normally required under the executive branch's full funding policy; - whether new polar icebreakers should be funded entirely in the Coast Guard budget, or partly or entirely in some other part of the federal budget, such as the Department of Defense (DOD) budget, the National Science Foundation (NSF) budget, or both; - whether to provide future icebreaking capability through construction of new ships or service life extensions of existing polar icebreakers; and - whether future polar icebreakers should be acquired through a traditional acquisition or a leasing arrangement.
+- the time line for acquiring a new polar icebreaker, which appears to have become less certain in the FY2015 budget submission; - the numbers and capabilities of polar icebreakers the Coast Guard will need in the future; - the disposition of Polar Sea; - whether the new polar icebreaker initiated in the FY2013 budget should be funded with incremental funding (as proposed in the Coast Guard's Five Year Capital Investment Plan) or full funding in a single year, as normally required under the executive branch's full funding policy; - whether new polar icebreakers should be funded entirely in the Coast Guard budget, or partly or entirely in some other part of the federal budget, such as the

+- Department of Defense (DOD) budget, the National Science Foundation (NSF) budget, or both; - whether to provide future icebreaking capability through construction of new ships or service life extensions of existing polar icebreakers; and - whether future polar icebreakers should be acquired through a traditional acquisition or a leasing arrangement.